 Security and access control testing

-It is a testing strategy used to verify the security of the system and ensure an all-encompassing approach when it comes to protecting the application, preventing hacker attacks, viruses, and unauthorized access to confidential data.
+A security testing strategy is aimed at verifying the security of the system and ensuring an all-encompassing approach when it comes to protecting the application, preventing hacker attacks, viruses, and unauthorized access to confidential data.

 The overall security strategy is based on three main principles:

-Interoperability testing is functional testing that tests an application's ability to interact with one or more components or systems and includes compatibility testing and integration testing.
+Interoperability testing is functional testing that checks an application's ability to interact with one or more components or systems and includes compatibility testing and integration testing.

-Nonfunctional testing describes the tests required to determine an application's characteristics that can be evaluated in different ways.
-In general, this is testing how the app works.
+Non-functional testing describes the tests required to determine an application's characteristics that can be evaluated in different ways.
+In general, this is testing how the mobile application works.

 - Performance testing: